Aerospace Engineering Duty

 Technical Consultant

-Cognitive skills your 1507 training built — and where they transfer.
+Cognitive skills your 1507 training built — and where they transfer in civilian work.

 System Modeling